jaames/zfont/README.md

 ### Register Plugin

 After both Zdog and Zfont have been imported/downloaded, we need to initialize the Zfont plugin.
-Once the it's initialized, the `Zdog.Font`, `Zdog.Text` and `Zdog.TextGroup` classes will be available:
+Once it's initialized, the `Zdog.Font`, `Zdog.Text` and `Zdog.TextGroup` classes will be available:

 ```js
 Zfont.init(Zdog);